Nature is You Art Project (2020)

 Time to Change Art Project (2015)

-The project was in association with several Local and International partners and involved emergent and professional artists.
-During the Edinburgh exhibition, in partnership with the Tent Gallery, Syn Festival, Fotomovimiento, Cinema dal Basso, and Madre in Italy, the visitors had the chance to enjoy a very interesting range of works from Scottish and International artists as well as a great selection of short films from Italy, Spain, France, Ukraine, and Uk.
+In collaboration with several local and international partners, the project involved emergent and professional artists.
+During the Edinburgh exhibition, in partnership with the Tent Gallery, Syn Festival, Fotomovimiento, Cinema dal Basso, and Madre in Italy, visitors had the chance to enjoy a range of works from Scottish and International artists as well as a great selection of short films from Italy, Spain, France, Ukraine, and Uk.
+S

-Several partners from Italy, Spain, Greece, Cyprus, and Ireland have also shown an interest in hosting and sponsoring the exhibition.
-More information on the project can be found on www.timetochangeproject.altervista.org
+everal partners from Italy, Spain, Greece, Cyprus, and Ireland have also shown an interest in hosting and sponsoring the exhibition.
+More information on the project can be found at www.timetochangeproject.altervista.org